Ankur (film): Reception

 The film was both a commercial and critical success.
 The film's producer, Lalit M. Bijlani, who produced the film for just five lakhs rupees, went on to make one crore with its release.
-On the review aggregator website Rotten Tomatoes, the film holds a rating of 100% based on 6 reviews.

 The Independent noted "the deeply impressive lead performance by Shabana Azmi demonstrates Ankur as one of the most mature and compelling films the Indian cinema has to offer".
 For the Time Out reviewer, the film "recalled the modest realism of Satyajit Ray".
-A recent reviewer said, "Shyam Benegal creates a sublime and provocative examination of hypocrisy, economic disparity, and the social status of women in Ankur.